LuxoftSDL/sdl_requirements/detailed_docs/Policies/EXTERNAL_PROPRIETARY/PolicyTableUpdate/PolicyTableUpdate_Sequence_TRS.md

 Note: SDL resends the `url` parameter to mobile app via OnSystemRequest only in case it receives `url` parameter within BasicCommunication.OnSystemRequest from SyncPManager (HMI_API).
 If SyncP doesn't send any URLs to SDL, it is supposed that mobile application will sent Policy Table Update data back to SDL.

-SyncP Note1: It's HMI responsibility to encrypt PTS file and provide it to SDL via OnSystemRequest (HMI API `fileName` parameter).
+HMI Note1: It's HMI responsibility to encrypt PTS file and provide it to SDL via OnSystemRequest (HMI API `fileName` parameter).

-SyncP Note2: It's HMI responsibility to choose an application for sending PTU and start PTU timer or retry timer after sending OnSystemRequest to SDL.
+HMI Note2: It's HMI responsibility to choose an application for sending PTU and start PTU timer or retry timer after sending OnSystemRequest to SDL.

-SyncP Note3: HMI is responsible for initiating retry sequence.
+HMI Note3: HMI is responsible for initiating retry sequence. (see also [PolicyTableUpdate_Retry_Sequence]()]
-In case the corresponding PTU timout or retry timeout expires,

-HMI must
-send the new OnSystemRequest to SDL until successful Policy Table Update has finished or the number of retry attempts is limited by the number of elements in `seconds_between_retries` section of LPT.

-The timeout of the N retry must be count the following way by SyncP:
-1) On getting SDL.PolicyUpdate(retry[],timeout) to store retry[] values.

 Example:
 ```